GoogleCloudPlatform/php-docs-samples/appengine/php72/wordpress/README.md

-# Deploy WordPress to App Engine for PHP 7.2
+# WordPress on App Engine Standard for PHP 7.2

-This is a small command line tool for downloading and configuring WordPress on App Engine for PHP 7.2.
-The script allows you to create a working WordPress project for the
+This is a simple command-line tool for downloading and configuring WordPress on App Engine Standard for PHP 7.2.
-[App Engine standard environment][appengine-standard].
-For deploying WordPress to the [App Engine flexible environment][appengine-flexible], refer to the example at [appengine/standard/wordpress][../../flexible/wordpress]

 ## Common Prerequisites

 * Install [Composer][composer]